dgraph-io/dgraph/gql/README.md

-Comparing the old and new methods, we find that using slice makes the parsing 20% faster on average than using channels even though we lose concurreny.
+Comparing the old and new methods, we find that using slice makes the parsing 20% faster on average than using channels.
 Also, using slices allows the parser to backtrack and peek the tokens which couldn't be done using channels as each token can only be consumed once.

 ```
 Name                              unit    Old     New     Improvement